Obie Trice: Move to Black Market Entertainment, Bottoms Up, The Hangover and The Fifth (2010–present)

-In a 2016 interview with Mr. Wavvy, Trice announced that he was already crafting his fifth studio album, which he planned to releasing later in the year.
+In a 2016 interview with Mr. Wavvy, Trice announced that he was already working on his fifth studio album, which he planned to releasing later in the year.
 Additionally, he revealed plans of a box set that included all four of his previous studio albums, along with previously unreleased tour footage.
-On August 23, 2019, his fifth album simply named The Fifth was released.
-It includes guest appearances from Magnedo7, Directorkasper, Xzibit and others.
+On August 23, 2019, his fifth album aptly named The Fifth was released.
+It includes guest appearances from Magnedo7, Directorkasper, Xzibit, and others.